RoyeShargal/maven-hs/README.md

 # mavens
 to run the project, make sure that:
+1. you have cloned the repo
-1. docker desktop is running on your computer
+2. docker desktop is running on your computer
 2. execute docker-compose up --build

 Incase that you don't have docker desktop: